MaazSiddiqi/mnist-classifier-from-scratch/README.md

 The model is initialized with a list of layers found in `layers.py`.
 Each layer is initialized with a number of input and output neurons.
 The activation functions for each layer are also specified in the list as another layer proceeding the layer it is activating, also found in `layers.py`.
 To see raw implementation of the activation functions, see `activations.py`.

 The model also requires a loss function, which is used to calculate the error between the prediction and the actual label.
-The loss functions is specified in `loss.py`.
+The loss functions are specified in `loss.py`.

 Initialize the network using the `Network` class found in `network.py`, and pass in the list of layers and the loss function.